christopherBelter/textmining/README.md

     dtm <- removeSparseTerms(dtm, 0.99)
     dtm

+After removing sparse terms, it's usually a good idea to re-remove documents without any text, because sometimes documents only contain sparse terms.
+That is, after removing sparse terms, some documents don't have any text left.
+So we'll do

+    dtm <- dtm[row_sums(dtm) > 0,]

+again, just to prevent any additional errors later on.

 ### Finding frequently occurring terms and term correlations

 One of the most common tasks in text mining is to find the most frequently occurring terms in the document set.
 The tm package provides a couple of ways of doing this, but we can also use the slam package to do others.
 First, we can find the terms that appear at least x times in the entire data set using the findFreqTerms() function.
-We'll find the terms that appear at least 400 times in the data set.
+We'll find the terms that appear at least 100 times in the data set.

-    findFreqTerms(dtm, 400)
+    findFreqTerms(dtm, 100)

 Another thing you can do is find the most frequently occurring terms in each individual document in the data set.
 We'll create a new object, tDcos, to store this information.